-Three pivotal EU policies target GHG emissions and removals, and each is accompanied by clear binding targets for 2030.
+Three pivotal EU policies target GHG emissions and removals.
+Each is accompanied by clear binding targets for 2030:

-The EU Emission Trading System (EU ETS) covers the GHG emissions from stationary installations in the power sector and large industrial plants; since 2012, it has also included CO_2 emissions from aviation.
-ETS emissions from stationary installations have decreased by 38% between 2005 and 2022, largely driven by the decarbonisation of the power sector.
-In 2022, stationary EU ETS emissions showed a further 2% decrease compared to 2021, with higher energy prices leading to reduced output in industry and a temporal increased use of coal in the power sector.
-At the same time, aviation ETS emissions increased by more than 80% as the sector rebounded from the effects of the COVID-19 pandemic.
-By 2030, projections taking into account current and planned measures indicate a 59% reduction compared to 2005 for stationary installations, falling slightly short of the 62% reduction target for the EU ETS.

-National GHG reduction targets are governed by the Effort Sharing legislation, covering sectors such as transport, buildings and agriculture.
-The reduction in these emissions has been less pronounced compared to those governed by the EU ETS, showing a 14% decrease between 2005 and 2021, with estimates for 2022 indicating a further 3% decrease.
-Projections suggest a considerable gap towards 2030, with the emissions reaching a reduction of 32% compared with the target of 40%.

-The land use, land use change and forestry (LULUCF) sector represented a net carbon sink of about 230Mt $\rm CO_2e$ in 2021, corresponding to the absorption of 7% of total GHG emissions.
-Over the last decade, the carbon sink has been shrinking continuously, although the initial estimates for 2022 show a reversal of this trend.
-GHG projections as submitted by Member States in March 2023 foresee a further increase of the carbon sink, but not at a growth rate that would permit achievement of the target level of -310 Mt $\rm CO_2eq$ by 2030.
+- The EU Emission Trading System (EU ETS) covers GHG emissions from stationary installations in the power sector and large industrial plants.
+It also includes CO2 emissions from aviation since 2012.
+Emissions from stationary installations have decreased by 48% between 2005 and 2023, largely driven by the decarbonisation of the power sector.
+Stationary emissions showed a substantial 17% decrease in 2023 compared to 2022, linked to the significant emission reduction in the energy supply sector.
+At the same time, aviation ETS emissions increased by more than 10%.
+Projections taking into account current and planned measures indicate an expected 60% reduction by 2030, compared to 2005 levels for stationary installations.
+This fails to meet the 62% reduction target for the EU ETS by 2030. - The Effort Sharing legislation governs national GHG reduction targets, covering sectors such as transport, buildings and agriculture.
+The reduction in these emissions has been less pronounced compared to those governed by the EU ETS, showing an 18% decrease between 2005 and 2022, with estimates indicating a further 2% decrease between 2022 and 2023.
+Projections suggest a considerable gap towards the target for 2030, with Effort Sharing emissions expected to reach a reduction of 34% compared with the target of 40%. - The land use, land use change and forestry (LULUCF) sector represented a net carbon sink of about 236MtCO2e in 2022, corresponding to the absorption of 7% of the EU's total GHG emissions.
+Although the initial estimates for 2023 show a one-year reversal of this trend, the carbon sink has been shrinking continuously over the last decade.
+GHG projections as submitted by Member States foresee an increase of carbon sink, but not at a rate that would permit achievement of the target level of minus 310MtCO2e by 2030.